-Biosimilars are a group of biologic medicines that are similar to currently available biologic therapies known as originators.
-Having successfully delivered complex originator biologics for more than 30 years, today Biogen is one of only a handful of companies with the leading manufacturing capabilities and the deep scientific expertise needed to produce consistently high-quality biosimilars of advanced biologics.
+Biosimilars are a classification of biologic medicines that are similar to currently available biologic therapies known as originators.
+Having successfully delivered complex originator biologics for almost 40 years, today Biogen is one of only a handful of companies with the leading manufacturing capabilities and the deep scientific expertise needed to produce biosimilars of advanced biologics.
 By bridging our heritage of scientific innovation with an opportunity to reduce healthcare costs and increase access to biologics, developing biosimilars is a compelling way in which we can make a difference in the lives of the patients we serve.

 GAZYVA® (obinutuzumab), injection for intravenous infusion, in combination with chlorambucil, is indicated for the treatment of patients with previously untreated chronic lymphocytic leukemia (CLL).
 The FDA granted GAZYVA breakthrough therapy designation.
 GAZYVA, formerly known as GA101, was approved by the FDA in November 2013.

 CLL is one of the most common forms of blood cancer.
 Most cases of CLL (95 percent) start in white blood cells called B cells that have a protein called CD20 on their surface.

 GAZYVA can cause side effects that can become serious or life-threatening, including hepatitis B reactivation, progressive multifocal leukoencephalopathy (PML), infusion reactions, tumor lysis syndrome (TLS), infections and low blood counts.
 The most common side effects of GAZYVA are infusion reactions, low white blood cell counts, low platelet counts, low red blood cell counts, fever, cough and muscle and joint pain.
 These are not all of the possible side effects of GAZYVA.
 For more information, patients should ask their doctor or pharmacist.
 GAZYVA is available by prescription only.